 Plus, all of the associated business costs — exit costs, absence costs, recruitment costs, and onboarding costs — add up and affect profits.
 And that’s just the tip of the iceberg, of course; turnover has a cascading effect.
 There are more costs that won’t appear on your balance sheet.
 On average, it takes about eight weeks to recruit and hire an employee, and several more weeks for training.

-- Identify turnover spikes.
-Learn to recognize when turnover is going to occur, so you can head it off at the pass.
+- Identify Turnover Spikes: Learn to recognize when turnover is going to occur, so you can head it off at the pass.
 Compare turnover data over several years to determine if spikes are occurring at typical times.
 Turnover spikes among top performers typically occur during the first and last months of the fiscal year, as well as in the middle of the fiscal year.

-- Use data to gauge the temp of top performers at critical times.
+- Use Data to Gauge the Temp: of top performers at critical times.
 Are top reps hitting their sales performance goals consistently?
 When you compare current data to previous data, what do you notice?
 If reps’ numbers are down, it could signal that they have their eyes on the door.

-- Introduce incentives at spike times, as well as when data indicates that sales performance — and employee engagement — are lagging.
+- Introduce Incentives at Spike Times: as well as when data indicates that sales performance — and employee engagement — are lagging.
 Give disengaged reps a bit more attention by taking them to lunch, introducing a new SPIFF, or finding other meaningful ways to make staying the best option.

 When faced with the choice of spending money on turnover or spending it on keeping a great rep, invest in the rep. Use automatic sales compensation software to identify typical turnover times, and to introduce sales incentives when warning signs occur.